Savory With Soul

 Southern Black Eyed Peas and Collard Greens Recipe

-I like to serve mine with my Easy Southern Cornbread - definitely a fabulous match.
+I like to serve mine with Homemade Biscuits or Cornbread for a complete, hearty meal.

 Southern Black Eyed Peas and Collard Greens